 of whether or not an investment account has been overly traded or churned.

-At Baldwin Mader Law Group, we represent victims of investment fraud.
-Our
+Baldwin Mader Law Group, we represent victims of investment fraud.
+Our knowledgeable legal team

-if investment fraud has taken place.
-With more than 50 years of combined
+has taken place.
+With more than 50 years of combined experience, our firm

 can answer your questions and guide you through the process.
 Once we detect

 and identify the type of fraud you have been the victim of, we can determine

 who is responsible and aggressively represent you as you pursue justice.